nickyiliwang0000/h/css/css-layouts.md

 </div>
 ```

-## Adding dimensions
+### Adding dimensions

-Every website you've ever seen isn't just stuff stacked up in the browser.
+Most websites aren't just stuff stacked up in the browser.
 There are articles next to sidebars, footers that span a whole page, and masonry layouts.
-Lists, especially navigations, can run inline rather than stack up.
+Lists, especially navigations, can run inline rather than stacking up.

 It makes sense to assume that since all block elements default to a width of 100% of the browser window, changing the elements' width to 50% should allow two elements to sit next to each other.